Top Candidates

 Can we help?

-At Lucy Walker Recruitment, we have been supporting the growth of organisations across the north of England to build high performing commercial teams through a range of recruitment solutions and products, for almost 30 years.
+At Lucy Walker Recruitment, we have been supporting the growth of organisations across the North of England to build high performing commercial teams through a range of recruitment solutions and products, for almost 30 years.

 About the Author: Mark Woffenden